engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

 This version of node will not be aware of your Gatsby installation, so you will need to run `npm install -g gatsby-cli`.

 Now that we are all set up, we need to run the install again, since it initially failed.
-Since we had to downgrade `node` for the install, it seems likely that there are other outdated definitions in the them.
+Since we had to downgrade `node` for the install, it seems likely that there are other outdated definitions in the theme.
 Therefore, we run:

 1. `npm update`
 2. `npm install`